 - ABA (Applied Behaviour Analysis) – A safe and effective treatment that helps children with ASD to develop the skills they need to make progress.
 ABA techniques can help to increase language and communication skills, improve attention and memory, encourage social skills, assist academic learning and decrease behaviours that interfere with learning.

 - SLP (Speech-Language Pathology) – Children with ASD can often experience speech and language delays and difficulties.
 A Speech-Language Pathologist is trained to work with children refining their spoken language, improving non-verbal communication, or introducing new communication methods such as sign language, picture communication, or adaptive devices.

 - Occupational Therapy – Children with ASD often have a variety of unique needs, involving limited mobility, sensory issues and behavioural challenges.
 An Occupational Therapist (OT) is a qualified specialist trained to assess each individual child’s development and interaction with their environment.
 Occupational Therapy (OT) assists with skill-building to enhance the child’s abilities and independence.

-ASD is often associated with additional medical conditions such as epilepsy, sleep disorders, gastrointestinal and immune dysregulation.
-Mental health issues such as anxiety and depression can be common too.
+ASD may be associated with additional medical conditions such as epilepsy, sleep disorders, gastrointestinal and immune dysregulation.
+Mental health issues such as anxiety and depression may be common too.